 Many factors affect blood pressure.
 If it is too high or too low, it can pose a risk to the heart and brain.
 So, it is important to regularly check your blood pressure.
 Find out here what levels are healthy, how you can test your blood pressure, and how you can lower it.

-High blood pressure is very common: it can be hereditary or caused by various external factors.
+High blood pressure, known as ‘hypertension’ in medicine, is widespread: it can be hereditary or caused by various external factors.
 Because it is a painless condition but can lead to serious related complications, it poses a serious health risk.
 The blood pressure chart helps keep an eye on your blood pressure levels and reduce blood pressure by making small changes to diet and exercise habits.

 Blood pressure levels at a glance

-Blood pressure is measured in millimetres of mercury (mmHg).
+Both values are therefore measured to determine blood pressure: systolic blood pressure and diastolic blood pressure.
+The blood pressure value is measured in millimetres of mercury (mmHg).
 1 mmHg is equivalent to a pressure of about 133 pascal or 0.00133 bar.

 Category